CURRENTLY UNDER CONSTRUCTION

 Required Software

 All you need is a laptop.
 Course computing runs on BU’s Shared Computing Cluster (SCC), accessed via a browser-based VSCode session — no local installation of bioinformatics tools is required.
-You will need a BU SCC account (obtainable through the Research Computing help desk) and a GitHub account before the first lab.
+You will be automatically provided with access to the shared computing cluster.

 Instructor and TAs